 Pro Tip: Use polarized lenses to reduce glare and insist on ultraviolet light protection to shield your eyes from harmful UVA and UVB rays.

-Tips For Choosing Ski and Snowboard Goggles
+Tips For Choosing Ski Goggles

 - Purchase your ski goggles before you go skiing.
 Many ski shops only carry a select few pair of goggles.
 The limited selection makes the chances of you getting the wrong pair more likely.
 The prices will likely be inflated.

 - Before buying goggles, measure your head.
 You need to have a good idea of the circumference of your head around the proper area in order to shop for the right size.

 - Consider what the conditions will be like.
 If the weather is going to be bright and sunny a goggle with a darker lens will be best.
 If it’s going to be overcast and snowy you will need a lighter tint to give you as much definition as possible.
 The ski goggles with interchangeable lenses are a major advantage because you can take extras with you and ensure you have good vision even in changing conditions.
 This is less expensive than purchasing a second pair plus much more convenient.

 - The color and tint of the lenses will be critical.
 Are you skiing where it is sunny and bright or hazy and grey?
 Will you be in an area where there are a lot of trees and rocks?
 You need lenses that provide the right vision and prevent tired eyes.